 - Cone: Using the krumkake roller, roll the waffle around it (5).
-Sometimes the roller have a metal clasp to keep the cone in shape as it cools (6).
+Sometimes the roller has a metal clasp to keep the cone in shape as it cools (6).
 Hold until it is stiff.

 - Bowl: Using a fork or knife, quickly add the waffle into a bowl and try to shape it as desired (7).
 It will have some ruffles, but I think that looks elegant.
 Take it out of the bowl once it has stiffened up.

 Let cool on a wire rack and store in an airtight container for a month.
 I don't know, I guess they can last even longer if stored correctly.
-Serve as mentioned above, enjoy!
+Serve as mentioned above, and enjoy!